noffeperfekt/bandwidth/README.md

 ###"THE BEER-WARE LICENSE" (Revision 43):
 <https://github.com/kristofer-> wrote this file.
 As long as you retain this notice you
 can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return Kristofer
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return. /Kristofer

 ####If a _callback_ is defined
 Result JSON will be returned to that callback.